jameslamb/conference-notes/ODSC/odsc-east-2020.md

 * "smart" = an ML backend, an application interface
 * data visualization as a tool to build trust from humans
 * "I'm using visualization as a mediator"
-* GANpaint --> interactively editt a picture  with GANs
+* GANpaint --> interactively edit a picture  with GANs
     - http://ganpaint.io/
 * "browsing" is like "looking around without an exact gooal in mind"
     - that is a different experience than search, where you have a specific goal in mind